Cumulative trauma injury workers' compensation claims are crucial for

 repetitive stress injury (RSI).
 The benefits gained through a workers’ compensation claim

-Despite all the necessary benefits CT injury claims provide honest, hard-working
+Despite all the necessary benefits cumulative trauma injury claims provide

-Clearly, the weakening of CT injury claims and their benefits should not
+Clearly, the weakening of cumulative trauma injury claims and their benefits

 will hurt workers who need financial support more than ever.
 Yet beyond that